jts307/jts307/README.md

 <p>

-- 🌱 I’m currently learning Rust, Nvim, and NixOs.
+- 🌱 I’m currently learning Rust, and Nvim.

 - 👯 I’m looking to collaborate on just about anything really, don't hesitate to message if you're looking for some help lol